RS2007/recurring-planner/README.md

    cd ../backend
    go get . && go run .
    ```
-6. Go to your brower and type in http://localhost:5000
+6. Go to your browser and type in http://localhost:5000

 ## I have issues trying to get it running